Bridgy Fed

 ValueError – if we can’t create a copy of the given user in this protocol

-classmethod send(obj, url, from_user=None, orig_obj_id=None)[source]
+classmethod send(obj, target, from_user=None, orig_obj_id=None)[source]

 Sends an outgoing activity.